simon04/npm2arch/README.md

 Npm2Arch
 ========

-Convert npm packages into a PKGBUILD for Archlinux integration.
+Convert npm packages into a PKGBUILD for Arch Linux integration.

 NPM package.json --> PKGBUILD for pacman